TL;DR

 Platform-Specific Alert Features

 QuickBooks Online Advanced offers the most comprehensive alerting, with custom workflow rules that can trigger approval requirements for unusual transactions.
-For example, you can require manager approval for any expense over $500 or any transaction with new vendors.
+For example, you can require manager approval for any expense over significant cost or any transaction with new vendors.

 Xero’s alert system integrates with its bank feed reconciliation, flagging transactions that don’t match typical patterns.
-Its AI learns over 4-6 weeks, improving accuracy from 85% initially to 95%+ as it understands your business.
+Its AI learns over 4-6 weeks, improving accuracy from high initially to high+ as it understands your business.

 For fraud detection specifically, platforms like Expensify and Divvy offer specialized features that analyze expense patterns and flag policy violations automatically.
 See our expense tracking comparison for detailed feature breakdowns.